Four Things To Practice In 2020

 When challenges come mentally, cast your cares upon Him (1 Peter 5:7) and act as though He is working out the mental challenge.
 When challenges come financially, act as though He is honoring His word to supply all your need according to His riches in glory by Christ Jesus (Philippians 4:19).
 When physical challenges attack, rise up and act on His word that Himself took our infirmities and bare our sicknesses (Matthew 8:17).
 When circumstances seek to pin you down this year, act on His Word that in all these things we are more than conquerors through Him that loved us (Romans 8:37).

 Thirdly, we would be wise to develop close friendships this year.
 There is great strength gained when we choose to hang out with fellow believers.
 When we’re in a tough place, close friends can encourage and lend a hand.
 And likewise, when those we befriend are challenged, we can be there for them to motivate and help lift their load.
-Being alone is a bad option in 2019.
+Get involved in a small group this year.
+Being alone is a bad option in 2020.

 Fourthly and lastly, we would be wise to choose to walk in love in every situation that arises.
 When a relationship becomes challenging and demanding, ask yourself: what would love do.
 Don’t forget that God’s love has been poured out in our spirit by the Holy Spirit (Romans 5:5), and that God’s love within: is patient and kind; is not jealous, boastful, proud, or rude; it does not demand its own way; it is not irritable, and it keeps no record of being wronged; it does not rejoice about injustice but rejoices whenever the truth wins out; it never gives up, never loses faith, is always hopeful, and endures through every circumstance (1 Corinthians 13:4-7).